-Alternatively, use the Obsession to soften hard edges in your landscape, whether that's at the base of your home or around a birdbath.
+Use it to soften hard edges in your landscape, whether that's at the base of a building or around a birdbath.

-Due to its low-maintenance nature, you may want to use a bunch of them as a mass planting in a location you don't want to worry about maintaining, such as a slope.
+Due to its low-maintenance nature, consider using a bunch of them as a mass planting in a location you don't want to worry about maintaining, such as a slope.

-The Obsession Nandina is hardy from USDA Zones 6-10.
-And can withstand temperatures down to -10 degrees Fahrenheit.
+The Obsession Nandina is hardy from USDA Zones 6-10 and can withstand temperatures down to -10 degrees Fahrenheit.
 However, we do recommend providing some overnight hard-freeze coverage during its first winter in your landscape.

-Whether in full sun or partial shade, the Obsession will thrive.
-With a medium water requirement once established, you'll only need to water this shrub during times of extended drought.
+Water 2-3 times per week for the first growing season.
+Once established, you'll only need to water this shrub during times of extended drought.

 Space Your Obsession Nandina 2 feet apart for a seamless planting.
 Otherwise, plant them 5+ feet apart to leave space between shrubs.

 Try planting this Southern Living plant with brilliantly colored plants.
 The Everillo Carex is a fantastic contrast candidate that features long grass-like, bright yellow-green foliage that contrasts very well with the Obsession's upright, spade-shaped leaves.
 Another great choice is the Neverland Agapanthus.
 It features bright variegated foliage straps and lavender purple flower stalks that really pop with darker foliage.

 Planting a sunny mixed garden bed?
 This variety accents beautifully with Sunshine Ligustrum.
 Feel free to let them both grow freely too.
 Throw in a few naturally rounded boxwoods, like the Baby Gem Boxwood, and you've got quite a low-maintenance garden display on your hands.